TravaOpenJDK/trava-jdk-11-dcevm/README.md

 ##  News since Dcevm11.0.10

-Starting with 11.0.10 the dcevm can be used as a replacement of standard JVM.
+Starting with 11.0.10 the TravaJDK can be used as a replacement of standard OpenJDK.
 Therefore starting with this release the enhanced redefinition is disabled by default.
 However it can be enabled using one of the following options:

 - `-XX:+AllowEnhancedClassRedefinition` - explicitly turn on advanced redefinition
 - `-XX:HotswapAgent=fatjar` turns on advanced redefinition and internal fatjar HotswapAgent